I’m a terrible person.

 A simple exercise involves thinking of binary or extreme words you might use to describe a person, relationship, or situation (bad/good; ugly/beautiful) and then imagine more nuanced ways to describe situations.
 It can also help to actively cultivate empathy.

 For example, if you think your sister, who just hurt you, is a completely awful person, it may be useful to take a moment, pause, and ask yourself why she might have done what she did.
-And of course, it’s always helpful to see a therapist, whether brick-and-mortar or online, who can help you address troubling thought processes or cycles.
+And of course, it’s always helpful to see a brick-and-mortar or online therapist, who can help you address troubling thought processes or cycles.

 Balanced Thinking Means a Richer Life